Pattern: Task Decomposition¶

 Pattern Overview¶

-What it is: Task decomposition is the ability for an agent to analyze a complex goal, break it down into high-level subtasks, assign each subtask to the appropriate application or service, and orchestrate their execution in a logical sequence.
+Task decomposition enables agents to analyze complex goals, break them down into high-level subtasks, assign each subtask to the appropriate application or service, and orchestrate their execution in a logical sequence.
+The agent acts like a project manager, receiving a high-level goal (the "what") and dynamically discovering the "how" by analyzing the goal and available resources.

 Key Concepts¶